NuGet/Home/designs/NuGet-ClientCertificates.md

 Equals '**FindByThumbprint**' by default
 - Optional Key="**FindValue**" Value="The search criteria as an object"

-- **fromCert** - item for certificate import directly from file (DER encoded x.509, Base-64 encoded x.509, PKCS) Can be configured with 2 Add item's and item text body
+- **fromFile** - item for certificate import directly from file (DER encoded x.509, Base-64 encoded x.509, PKCS) Can be configured with 2 Add item's

 - Key="**Path**" Value="Absolute or relative path to certificate file".
 Relative path resolve have 2 stages: first relative to configuration file origin, second relative to current application directory.
 - Optional Key="**Password**" Value="Encrypted password".
 Password for certificate file.
 Encrypted in same manner as PackageSourceCredential password.

+- **fromPEM** - item for certificate import directly from configuration body (Base-64 encoded x.509 in PEM format) Can be configured with 1 optional Add item

-- Items body can be filled with [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) (Base-64 encoded x.509 certificate).
+- Items body must  be filled with [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) (Base-64 encoded x.509 certificate).
 Start and end of text are trimmed from spaces and new line chars.

+- Optional Key="**Password**" Value="Encrypted password".
+Password for certificate file.
+Encrypted in same manner as PackageSourceCredential password.

 ## Configuration example